 First and foremost, marijuana remains an illegal drug under federal law.
 A restaurant or similar business would not be required to accommodate patrons seeking to use marijuana under the federal Americans with Disabilities Act (ADA).
 Second, although decriminalized, possession and transportation of marijuana remains illegal in California and, for medical purposes, is limited to circumstances reasonably related to the patient’s medical needs, which is more suggestive of condoning private, not public, use of marijuana.
 In 2012, the Ninth Circuit Court of Appeals held in James v.
 City of Costa Mesa, that the ADA excludes individuals who are currently using illegal drugs from the definition of “disability.”
 The court ruled that the definition of “illegality” is linked to federal, not state, law.
 Though state law exempts users of prescription medical marijuana from criminal prosecutions, federal law classifies any marijuana use as “illegal” under the Controlled Substances Act.
 Thus, the Ninth Circuit ruled that because federal law does not authorize marijuana use, current users are not entitled to protection from discrimination under the ADA.
 The case involved Title II of the ADA, which prohibits discrimination against the disabled in the provision of public services, but the definition of “disability” is the same under Title II, so the James ruling would also likely apply to employment discrimination cases.
 Moreover, it is also therefore likely that a court would also recognize that a patron does not have a right under Title III of the ADA, which applies to public accommodations, to use medical marijuana in a public restaurant.

-Likewise, the CUA does not change laws affecting public intoxication involving alcohol or drugs.
+Likewise, the CUA and Proposition 64 do not change the laws affecting public intoxication involving alcohol or drugs.
 Any business may refuse service to people intoxicated in public.
 Local ordinances and regulations may further limit public use of marijuana and other drugs.
 Whether an accommodation under California’s Unruh Civil Rights Act is required has not been specifically answered.
 However, in a ruling under California’s Fair Employment and Housing Act (FEHA), the California Supreme Court upheld the termination of an employee who used medicinal marijuana under the CUA and who failed the employer’s valid and properly administered drug test.
 In this case, Ross v.
 Ragingwire Telecommunications, Inc., the Court found that FEHA does not require employers to accommodate the use of illegal drugs, nor does that Act address the issue as to California employers; if the legislature intended the Act to impact employer rights, the legislature would have addressed this in the law.

 Under the current state of the law, restaurants have a strong basis upon which to ban all drug use, including marijuana, at its place of business.
 Indeed, permitting use of marijuana at your place of business may raise greater liability concerns than prohibiting it.
 As always, good business practices, common sense and customer courtesy are the best defense against potential confrontations with patrons.